Chinz/slate_apidocs/source/index.html.md

 Using these endpoints, you can add or remove only one resource at a time.
 You can group the resources into one collection and perform actions such as reset and setdefaultbootorder in combination on that group.

-The next sections in this chapter contain the use case for server aggregation.
+The next section contains the use case for server aggregation.

 ##  Prerequisites